 The fourth was concerned with the transmutation of metals.
 There is a legend that in times of drought temples and religious relief organizations received large quanities of fine gold from a secret source.

 The fifth volume contains a study of all means of communication, terrestial and extra-terrestial.

 The sixth expounds the secrets of gravitation.

-The seventh contains the most exhaustive cosmogony known
+The seventh contains the most exhaustive cosmogony known to humanity.

 The eighth deals with light.